 Fire drills are required by law.
 There will be a minimum of two fire drills per academic year.
-Students and faculty/staff are responsible for following the fire drill procedure as reviewed by Security & the Resident Advisors and posted on the bulletin board in each lounge and in the back of each classroom.
+Students and faculty/staff are responsible for following the fire drill procedure as reviewed by Security and posted on the bulletin board in each lounge and in the back of each classroom.
 Students and faculty/staff should become familiar with the use and location of fire extinguishers and fire exits.
 If a student should be near any handicapped person (blind, deaf, etc.), he or she is asked to signal that person of the drill and escort him/her out of the building.
 The receptionist must be notified that this action has been taken.

 In the event of a fire, follow standard hospital fire pre-plan: RACEE:

-[&]quot;R" - Rescue endangered persons
+- "R" Rescue endangered persons

-[&]quot;A" - Alarm by pulling nearest alarm box and call x5555 on campus or 911 off campus
+- "A" Alarm by pulling nearest alarm box and call x5555 on campus or 911 off campus

-[&]quot;C" - Confine - close all windows and doors
+- "C" Confine close all windows and doors

-[&]quot;E" - Extinguish if you feel comfortable.
+- "E" Extinguish if you feel comfortable.

-[&]quot;E" - Evacuate fire area.
+- "E" Evacuate fire area.

-PROCEDURE:
+Procedure:

 - Immediately pull the nearest fire alarm pull station.
-Alarms are monitored 24/7 by an - independent company who would notify the fire department immediately. - Any employee, faculty member or student in any other location of the building is to close - · windows and doors, and, if possible, turn off the lights while proceeding to the nearest - exit. - Upon exit, proceed to designated area, which is the guard shack in parking lot "A."
+Alarms are monitored 24/7 by an independent company who would notify the fire department immediately. - Any employee, faculty member or student in any other location of the building is to close windows and doors, and, if possible, turn off the lights while proceeding to the nearest exit - Upon exit, proceed to designated area, which is the guard shack in parking lot "A."